 Call: 020 7679 3622

 Should you need to cancel your booking the following charges will apply:

-Should Egypt Archaeological Tours need to cancel your booking, all monies paid by you will be returned by them.
+Should Egypt Archaeological Tours need to cancel your booking, all monies paid by you will be returned to you.

-- Steps and slopes on archaeological sites in Egypt can be steep, uneven and unstable.
+Steps and slopes on archaeological sites in Egypt can be steep, uneven and unstable, as can access to local boats for crossing the Nile.
 This tour is designed for people in good health with good mobility.

 Egypt Archaeological Tours Ltd. reserves the right to alter the itinerary or hotels to a similar grade, if circumstances dictate.
 Their holidays are ATOL protected (No. 10944).